Gateau Frais Cupcakes, Or Fresh Cake Cupcakes

 Wished I had a better shot.
-There were several ladies behind this counter busy as bees.
+There were several ladies behind this counter, busy as bees.
 I hurriedly took a picture before I drew too much of their attention.
-After one of them asked nicely if they could help me I said, "Oh, no, thank you," and speedily drove my buggy away.
+After one of them asked nicely if they could help me, I said, "Oh, no, thank you," and speedily drove my buggy away.
 (Stalker!)
 Anyway, aren't they beautiful?
 Just beautiful!!!

 The Gateau Frais Cake

 This Gateau (meaning, cake) Frais (meaning, fresh) was inspired by that Gentilly cake.
-They are a little lighter and have the flavor of vanilla instead of almond like Rouses' has.
+They are a little lighter and have the flavor of vanilla instead of almond, like Rouses' has.
 I recently baked it for a treasured friend who was visiting us on her birthday.
-She is very familiar with Rouses' Gentilly cake, but is not a fan of the almond taste so that worked out very well!
-In fact her husband gave this cake it's name.
+She is very familiar with Rouses' Gentilly cake, but is not a fan of the almond taste, so that worked out very well!
+In fact, her husband gave this cake its name.

 The Tulip Papers

-First I cut 6" square pieces of parchment paper and wrapped them around a small can of tomato paste then placed them into a muffin pan like this:
+First, I cut 6" square pieces of parchment paper and wrapped them around a small can of tomato paste, then placed them into a muffin pan like this:

 It didn't quite turn out like I wanted, but it's a start.